micmejia/bible-dump/AMPC/Mark/Mark 6.md

-So they went out and preached that men should repent [[^g]that they should change their minds for the better and heartily amend their ways, with abhorrence of their past sins].
+So they went out and preached that men should repent [that they should change their minds for the better and heartily amend their ways, with abhorrence of their past sins].